poboisvert/AirflowETL/README.md

 > Select Redshift from the Type dropdown menu

 > You now have 2 new Redshift rules (0.0.0.0/0 AND ::/0)

-#### IAM Access

-- IAM user in our AWS account Give it "AdministratorAccess"

 ## Web Scraper